tjparnell/biotoolbox/docs/apps/get_features.md

     `gene`, `mRNA`, or `transcript`.
 The default value for input files is '`gene`'.
 For databases, an interactive list will be presented from which one or more may be chosen.

-- --sub

-    Optionally include all child subfeatures in the output.
-For example, transcript, CDS, and/or exon subfeatures of a gene.
-This option is automatically enabled with GFF, GTF, or refFlat output; it may be turned off with `--nosub`.
-With BED output, it will force a BED12 file to be written.
-It has no effect with standard text.

 ### Filter features